-I'm a member of the political economy group at the Stanford GSB, and a Senior Fellow at both the Stanford Institute for Economic Policy Research and the Center for Democracy, Development and Rule of Law in the Freeman-Spogli Institute.
+I'm a member of the political economy group at the Stanford GSB, and a Senior Fellow at the Center for Democracy, Development and Rule of Law in the Freeman-Spogli Institute.
 My research focuses upon understanding the effectiveness of organizations and innovations that societies have developed to address the problems of violence and political risk in the past and to develop new lessons for contemporary policy.

 Primary Research Fields

 comparative politics, development economics, economic history, political economy

 Here's a copy of my research statement.
 I am currently working on four related streams of research.
 These research themes include:

 - Swords into Bank Shares: Financial Solutions to the Threat of Political Violence

 - "Unfinished Business": Harnessing International Trade for Inter-Ethnic Peace

 - Reform, Reconciliation and Revolution in the Aftermath of War (with Steven Wilkinson)